federicozukierman/Call-Centre-Trends-PwC/README.md

 # Briefing

 It’s omnipresent: telecom marketing.
 Better price here.
 Better service there.
 Best for small businesses here.
 Best for young urbanites there.
 But what do customers really want?
 Our client, a big telecom company needs to know.
-This email just arrived for you:
+This email just arrived for me:

 ![image](https://user-images.githubusercontent.com/106876207/232359133-0cb4ddb7-109b-415a-b9ce-2e158cde9150.png)